-For additional information regarding the material weaknesses identified by management, see Item 9A, "Controls and Procedures" in the Company's Annual Form 10-K for the year ended December 31, 2012.
+For additional information regarding the restatement and the material weaknesses identified by management, see the Explanatory Note and Note 23 to the Condensed Consolidated Financial Statements included in this Amended Quarterly Report on Form 10-Q/A, and Item 9A, "Controls and Procedures," in the Company's Amendment No. 1 on Form 10-K/A, amending its Annual Report on Form 10-K for the year ended December 31, 2012 (the "2012 Amended Annual Report on Form 10-K/A").